Admiral-Chair/Neurodiversity_Political_Strategy/JRC_Board_of_Directors.md

 [Senior Advisor at Rasky Partners 2019-Current](https://web.archive.org/web/20230724052730/https://rasky.com/)

+Board Of Directors of Judge Rotenberg Center (2021-Current)

 [More on LinkedIn Page](https://www.linkedin.com/in/jeffreysanchezmpa)

 Jeffrey Sánchez is a former Massachusetts representative who once legally defended the facility on account of his nephew being there.
 To quote a 2007 article by Mother Jones: